hdossani/scala-lab/README.md

 1. Clone this GitHub repository `git clone https://github.com/wanderpgomes/scala-lab.git`
 2. Run `mvn clean compile scala:compile scala:testCompile test`

-At this point, you should have a `SUCCESSFUL` maven build with 40 JUnit tests *passed* and 30 ScalaTest tests *ignored*.
+At this point, you should have a `SUCCESSFUL` maven build with only the Java 7 tests passing.
+All the other tests for Java 8 ans Scala are **ignored**.

 ### Using IntelliJ IDEA